williamDbrook/sidescroller-shooter/README.md

 A side scrolling 2.5D shooter made in javascript. <br />

-If you want to play just open go here : (https://williamdbrook.github.io/sidescroller-shooter/) <br />
+If you want to play just go here : (https://williamdbrook.github.io/sidescroller-shooter/) <br />

 Credits: <br />